 Failing an exam sucks, especially the CPA Exam.
 When you fail an attempt, you’re losing significant time, effort and money.
 The cost of each section, not including the application fee ranges from $173 to $193.
 The firms don’t reimburse for failed attempts, so it’s your financial loss on top of everything else.

-Once you’ve indeed failed, and have to retake a section, you can go down one of two routes:
+Once you’ve fallen short of the required 75 score, and have to retake a section, you can go down one of two routes:

 - Study again like it’s your first time.